mobxjs/mobx-state-tree/docs/API/README.md

 ▸ **array**<`IT`>(subtype: *`IT`*): `IArrayType`<`IT`>

-Creates an index based collection type who's children are all of a uniform declared type.
+`types.array` - Creates an index based collection type who's children are all of a uniform declared type.

 This type will always produce [observable arrays](https://mobx.js.org/refguide/array.html)